 Retired special education teacher Mary Rowlette said she learned in the rural village of Ipalamwa that we’re all more alike than different.
 Her personal goal, she said was to help children, observe, support others and make a difference in July 2018.
-Read on for her interview with Greece Country Manager and Social Media Coordinator Sam Pinakoulaki about summer service in Tanzania:
+Read on for her interview about her summer service in Tanzania with Greece Country Manager and Social Media Manager Sam Pinakoulaki:

 Teaching wasn’t all she did.
 “I also made home visits to offer psycho-social support to young mothers and their children and did some light painting in the community school,” Mary said.
 She felt her days were filled with new experiences, with always an opportunity to gain deep insights into the Tanzanian culture.

 Did this kind of immersion within the community give you the chance to form new relationships?

 Oh yes, definitely.
 My fellow teammates were fabulous.
 We shared many an hour laughing, crying, sharing stories.
 It was a terrific way to learn from each other.
 As for the children, well, they were amazing.
 Throughout this volunteer experience, the children and I learned, laughed and sang many, many songs.
 They even tried to teach me Swahili.
 That’s something I’ll never forget!”

 Do you believe your summer service in Tanzania has changed your life in any way?
 And if so how?

 Yes, it certainly made an impact.
 The whole experience demonstrated to me that, no matter who we are, no matter where we’re from, we all need to work together and accept each other.
 We ALL love, laugh, cry share joy and suffer hardships BUT we continue to live and move forward with our lives.